PhirePhly/fcix/www/faq.md

 ### My network isn't in Hurricane Electric FMT2; can I still join?

 No. We generally can't support VPN tunnels into the IXP.
 That's just more work for us without any actual routing improvement for the Internet.
+We are planning an expansion into HE FMT1, so please contact us if you're interested in that or any other bay area expansion.

 ### What's the Monthly Recurring Cost for joining FCIX?